davidtchiu/davidtchiu.github.io/teaching/cs475/lab1/index.md

 - Referring back to the source file:

-  - **Line 2**: Imports the `string.h` library.

-  - **Line 9**: copies all 7 characters from `str2` to `str`.
-The function automatically appends the terminating null character at `str[7]`.
+  - **Line 9**: Warning!
+The familiar string assignment operator does not work in C!
+That's because string assignment is actually a multistep process that other languages (like Java and Python) had always simplified for us.
+As you saw earlier, to assign a string, you need to plug in each character in the array!

+  - **Lines 12-14**: Thankfully, the string library provides an easy way to do assignment through the `strcpy()` (sting copy) function.
+Happily, all string.h functions automatically appends the terminating NULL character, so we don't have to do it ourselves!

-  - **Lines 12**: concatenates " Rule" to the end of str, and appends terminating character.
+  - **Lines 12**: concatenates `" Rule"` to the end of str, and appends terminating character.

-  - **Lines 15-16**: The `strcpy()` function is only good for copying a string to another variable.
-However, we often need to mix types (e.g. strings concatenated with numbers).
-The `stdio.h` library includes a `sprintf()` that is used like `printf()`, but the string gets stored inside the variable.
-(Yes it null terminates.)
+  - **Lines 22**: When building strings, we often need to mix types (e.g. strings  with numbers).
+The `sprintf()` function that is used like `printf()`, but the string gets stored inside the variable.
+(Yes it NULL terminates.)

-    - Warning: On Lines 9, 12, and 16, it is assumed that the programmer had allocated enough space in str to hold the new string.
+    - Warning: Assert that you allocated enough space in the `char` array in the first place, before using `sprintf()`, `strcpy()`, `strcat()`.

-  - **Important: fgets() for string input** When getting input from users, recall that `scanf()` only reads up to the next whitespace.
-That's good for reading individual tokens like numbers, and names, but what if you wanted to read an entire line of input that could contain white spaces?
+**Capturing and Parsing Keyboard Input** When getting keyboard input, recall that `scanf()` only reads up to the next whitespace in the input.
+That's good for reading individual tokens, but what if you wanted to read an entire line of input that could contain white spaces?
-    - Check out C's [fgets()](https://www.geeksforgeeks.org/fgets-gets-c-language/) function to read an entire line of input from user into a string.
+  - You need to use the [fgets()](https://www.geeksforgeeks.org/fgets-gets-c-language/) function to read an entire line of input from user into a string.

+    ```c
+    #include <stdio.h>
+    int main() {
+        char buff[100];

+        printf("Enter a string: \n");

+        // Read a line of input from the user
+        fgets(buff, sizeof(buff), stdin);
+        printf("You entered: %s", buff);
+        return 0;
+    }
+    ```

+    ```txt
+    Enter a string:
+    Hello World !!     <-- entered by user
+    You entered: Hello World !!
+    ```

+    The `fgets(buff, n, source)` function is described as follows:
+    - `buff` is a reference to the `char` array to store the user input.
+This is where the input string (including the NULL terminating character) will land.
+    - `n` is the maximum allowable size (including the NULL terminating character) to be read from the input source.
+    - `source` is the input source, which could be a file handler, a socket, or in this case, your standard input device (`stdin`).

   - Java provides the `split()` method in its `String` class to tokenize strings by a delimiter.
 Look into C's `strtok()` function.
 Test it out - you will need to use it later.